visgl/deck.gl/examples/tagmap/README.md

 `MapboxAccessToken`, so you don't have to edit the code to test them.

 ### Data format
-Sample data is stored in the `data` folder.
+Sample data can be found [here](https://rivulet-zhang.github.io/dataRepo/tagmap/hashtags10k.json);